Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

     - `liquidity`: true for PREMIX, false for POSTMIX
 - Client is now automatically queued for mixing and keeps waiting for a [`ConfirmInputMixStatusNotification`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/notifications/ConfirmInputMixStatusNotification.java).
 It takes generally a few minutes to be selected for the first mix (and a few hours for a free remix).
+- If UTXO is banned, client will receive error {"message": "Banned from service. <optional details>"} to `/private/reply`

 keeps waiting for a [`ConfirmInputMixStatusNotification`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/notifications/ConfirmInputMixStatusNotification.java)